alissatroiano/Currensee/README.md

 - [fontpair](https://www.fontpair.co/all) - This article was used to view trending font pairings.
 The font set used for this project was found in this article

 ### Media

+- [Iconduck](https://iconduck.com/icons/82936/bitcoin-cash-cryptocurrency) = Bitcoin, Etherium and Doge Coin icon set was downloaded from this site.
 ### Other
 - [Kevsbest's article, "Top 5 AI Crypto Prediction Services Right Now"](https://kevsbest.com/ai-crypto-prediction-services-right-now/) was referenced while conducting competitor research.